SnootyMonkey/coming-soon/README.md

 	You can set your Google Analytics tracking id in the 'landing-page' block if you have an account.

+1. Replace the logo file resources/public/img/logo.png with your own logo.

 1. Once you have edited 'config.edn' to add your app's settings, run the following commands from your project folder:

 	git init